beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 place, cursing you to a life at the keyboard in this language from the 70s!

+Really?
 Well, not really.
-But they can cause huge headaches if you don't know what you're doing when you try to mess with them.
+I'm just trying to set you up for success.

 Depending on what language you came from, you might already understand the concept of _references_, where a variable refers to an object of